 One of Hull's greatest philanthropists and Privy Councillor was Thomas Robinson Ferens.
 Born in County Durham at New Shildon On his death he left a bequest which enabled The Ferens Art Gallery to be built.
 He was also Liberal M.P. for East Hull 1906 - 1918.
 Has one of the main thoroughfare in Hull named after him, Ferensway.

-This a small street at the bottom of Whitefriargate in centre of Hull old town, where you can see the worlds smallest window.
-This is in The George Hotel, said to have been used by the gatekeeper to look out for stagecoaches and customers.
+This a small street at the bottom of Whitefriargate in centre of Hull old town and the location of the George Hotel, where you can see Englands' smallest window, said to have been used by the gatekeeper to look out for stagecoaches and customers.